Afro-Mexicans: Afro-Mexicans and Mexican independence

-Conflict with the U.S. over the expansion of slavery
+Conflict with the US over the expansion of slavery

-Although Mexico did not abolish slavery immediately after independence, the expansion of Anglo-American settlement in Texas with their black slaves became a point of contention between the U.S. and Mexico.
+Although Mexico did not abolish slavery immediately after independence, the expansion of Anglo-American settlement in Texas with their Black slaves became a point of contention between the US and Mexico.
 The northern territory had been claimed by the Spanish Empire but not settled beyond a few missions.
-The Mexican government saw a solution to the problem of Indian attacks in the north by inviting immigration by U.S. Americans.
-Rather than settling in the territory contested by northern Indian groups, the Anglo-Americans and their black slaves established farming in eastern Texas, contiguous to U.S. territory in Louisiana.
-Mexican President Anastasio Bustamante, concerned that the U.S. would annex Texas, sought to limit Anglo-American immigration in 1830 and mandated no new slaves in the territory.
+The Mexican government saw a solution to the problem of Indian attacks in the north by inviting immigration by US Americans.
+Rather than settling in the territory contested by northern Indian groups, the Anglo-Americans and their Black slaves established farming in eastern Texas, contiguous to US territory in Louisiana.
+Mexican President Anastasio Bustamante, concerned that the US would annex Texas, sought to limit Anglo-American immigration in 1830 and mandated no new slaves in the territory.
 Texas slave-owner and settler Stephen F. Austin viewed slavery as absolutely necessary to the success of the settlement, and managed to get an exemption from the law.
 Texas rebelled against the central Mexican government of Antonio López de Santa Anna, gaining its de facto independence in 1836.
-The Texas Revolution meant the continuation of black slavery and when Texas was annexed to the U.S. in 1845, it entered the Union as a slave state.
-However, Mexico refused to acknowledge the independence of the territory until after the Mexican–American War (1846-1848), and the Treaty of Guadalupe Hidalgo drew the border between the two countries.
-After the ignominious defeat by the U.S., Mexican President José Joaquín de Herrera sent a bill to congress to create the state of Guerrero, named after the mixed-race hero of independence, from parts of Michoacán, Puebla, and Mexico, in the hot country where the insurgent leader held territory.
-Mexico became a destination for some Black slaves and mixed-race Black Seminoles fleeing enslavement in the U.S. They were free once they crossed into Mexican territory.
+The Texas Revolution meant the continuation of Black slavery and when Texas was annexed to the US in 1845, it entered the Union as a slave state.
+However, Mexico refused to acknowledge the independence of the territory until after the Mexican–American War (1846–1848), and the Treaty of Guadalupe Hidalgo drew the border between the two countries.
+After the ignominious defeat by the US, Mexican President José Joaquín de Herrera sent a bill to congress to create the state of Guerrero, named after the mixed-race hero of independence, from parts of Michoacán, Puebla, and Mexico, in the hot country where the insurgent leader held territory.
+Mexico became a destination for some Black slaves and mixed-race Black Seminoles fleeing enslavement in the US.
+They were free once they crossed into Mexican territory.